-The organiser of the visit or conference must inform the Reception and Access Control Service in advance that a coach will be coming and must provide the details of the driver(s) (surname, first name) and the coach itself (model, registration number).
+- conference organisers must notify the Reception and Access Control Service and provide the details of the driver(s) (surname, first name) and the coach itself (model, registration number);

 Special parking spaces for coaches are provided in the Globe car park, outside the Meyrin site.

-Coaches are permitted one single entry to the car park by default.
-For an event lasting two days or more, the coach driver must report to Reception in Building 33 in order to reactivate the allowance and be granted an additional entry.
-Coaches are not permitted to park on the CERN site.
+By default, coaches are permitted to enter and leave the car park only once.
+For an event lasting two days or more, the coach driver must report to Reception in Building 33 in order to be granted an additional entry.
+Coaches may not be parked on the CERN site.

 |1||If the visitor plans to come to CERN with his car, a visitor's parking ticket may be requested in advance by providing the service concerned with his car number plates.||17.12.2010|

 |2||"Special badges" are created either using a Word template or using "Indico", as detailed in the CERN Printshop instructions.||21.10.2013|